harrim91/harrim91.github.io/_posts/2016-03-20-pre-course-week-1.md

 Hopefully you're reading this a few weeks down the line and it's a bit more impressive.
 But right now I'm still trying to figure it out and I just wanted to post something.

 SO yeah, next week we're moving onto Ruby, I'm expecting it to be a lot harder, but again I am just really excited to take on the challenge.
-Also, this coming week is my last at my current job, then I"M FREEEEE to focus on the course full-time.
+Also, this coming week is my last at my current job, then I'M FREEEEE to focus on the course full-time.
 It's just a great feeling knowing I'm going onto something better.